shreyasrajmohan/SENSE-Hackathon-VITALITY/README.md

 ### 6. Product Request & Fulfillment Forum (New Feature)
 A dedicated forum where users can request products or services they need.
 i.
 Process Flow
- -A Requester (Buyer) posts a requirement in the forum
+ - A Requester (Buyer) posts a requirement in the forum
- -Request includes:
+ - Request includes:
   a.
 Description of requirement
   b.
 Optional images/details
   c.
 A settled price they are willing to pay
 ii.
 Fulfillment Mechanism
- -Any eligible user (Completer, typically Seller) can accept the request
+ - Any eligible user (Completer, typically Seller) can accept the request
- -Assignment follows First Come First Serve (FCFS) basis
+ - Assignment follows First Come First Serve (FCFS) basis
- -Once accepted, the request is locked for others
+ - Once accepted, the request is locked for others
 iv.
 Anonymous Communication
- -Requester and Completer communicate through an anonymous in-platform chat system
+ - Requester and Completer communicate through an anonymous in-platform chat system
- -Personal identities are hidden to ensure privacy
+ - Personal identities are hidden to ensure privacy
 v.
 Transaction Completion via OTP
- -Both parties receive unique One-Time Passwords (OTPs)
+ - Both parties receive unique One-Time Passwords (OTPs)
- -Exchange is considered complete only when:
+ - Exchange is considered complete only when:
- -Each party enters the other party’s OTP into their account
+ - Each party enters the other party’s OTP into their account
- -Ensures:
+ - Ensures:
   a.
 Mutual confirmation
   b.
 Fraud prevention
   c.
 Trustless but secure exchange

 ### 7. Complaint & Support System
 i.
 Buyers can report:
- -Misleading or inappropriate products
+ - Misleading or inappropriate products
 ii.
 Sellers can report:
- -Non-cooperative buyers
+ - Non-cooperative buyers
 iii.
 Admin manages all complaints via dashboard

 ### 8. User Interface & Experience